Lightning-AI/pytorch-lightning/docs/source/advanced/multi_gpu.rst

 Reference: https://arxiv.org/abs/1811.06965

-.. note:: DDPSequentialPlugin is currently supported only for Pytorch 1.6.
+.. note:: RPCSequentialPlugin is currently supported only for Pytorch 1.6.

 To get started, install FairScale using the command below.
 We install a specific branch which contains PyTorch related fixes for Sequential Parallelism.